Welcome to Arkansas State University!

 Inter/national organizations mandate that each of their chapters utilize the inter/national organization's clear-cut guidelines and resources for how to successfully and safely execute the new member process.
 All fraternity and sorority inter/national organizations strictly prohibit hazing and expect their chapters to follow the designated new member process verbatim.
 The new member education period will instill a healthy and safe sense of responsibility and commitment in the new members.
 A new member process should never include activities or experiences that are harmful, uncomfortable, disgraceful, or unsafe.

-Is hazing a part of the Greek culture at A-State?
+Is hazing a part of the Fraternity & Sorority culture at A-State?

 Arkansas State University has a zero-tolerance policy regarding hazing.
 A-State defines hazing as, "any mental or physical requirement, request, or obligation placed upon any person that could intentionally or unintentionally cause discomfort, pain, fright, disgrace, injury or which is personally degrading for the purpose of initiation into, admission into, affiliation with, or as condition of continued membership in, a group or organization.
 A person's expressed or implied consent to hazing does not negate the standards above."

 Hazing is not tolerated.
-If you sense your student may be participating in inappropriate activities as a result of membership in a fraternity or sorority, you should file an A-State Confidential Hazing Report with the University and/or contact the Office of Greek Life at 870-972-2055.
+If you sense your student may be participating in or feeling pressured to participate in inappropriate activities as a result of membership in a fraternity or sorority, you should file an A-State Confidential Hazing Report with the University and/or contact the Office of Greek Life at 870-972-2055.
 Submitted reports and calls will be handled in an immediate and highly confidential manner.

 For more detailed information regarding hazing, including Parent FAQs, please visit our A-State Hazing Information and Resources webpage.